Pedro-Filipe/cardiac_DTI_colormaps/README.md

 ### Absolute E2A
 ![absolute E2A][image-4]

 This maps does not wrap as it is showing absolute angles.
-It separates angles below and above 45 deg in order to visualise differences between diastole and systole conformations.
+It separates angles below and above 45 deg in different colours in order to visualise differences between diastole and systole conformations (below and above 45 deg respectively in healthy hearts).

 ## Colormap data